Event Terms and conditions

 19. General conditions

 WYSE Travel Confederation reserves the right to change these terms from time to time.
-Any such changes will be reflected on the STAY WYSE Conference website under Terms and Conditions.
+Any such changes will be reflected on the STAY WYSE Amsterdam website under Terms and Conditions.
 It is the responsibility of registered organisations and delegates to be aware of the Terms and Conditions in effect at the time of their registration and participation.

 Organisations which have been disaffiliated or suspended from WYSE Travel Confederation or its associations may not attend.
 Likewise, members who are not in good standing, as well as individuals who have been sanctioned by WYSE Travel Confederation may not attend.